-Baby Powder Lawsuits Filed for Ovarian Cancer - Attorneys Handling Talcum Powder Cancer Lawsuits Offer No-Cost, No-Obligation Baby Powder Ovarian Cancer Case Review
+Talcum Powder Lawsuits Filed for Ovarian Cancer - Attorneys Handling Baby Powder Cancer Lawsuits Offer No-Cost, No-Obligation Talcum Powder Ovarian Cancer Case Review

 Talcum powder has been found to cause ovarian cancer when used by women for perineal hygiene.
 Johnson & Johnson, a major manufacturer of talc-based baby powder and body powder, has been accused of failing to warn consumers of the risks of talcum powder.
 As many as 10,000 women develop ovarian cancer each year as a result of baby powder use, says Harvard epidemiologist Dr. Daniel Cramer.
 Ovarian cancer is a serious disease and is expected to result in more than 14,000 deaths this year in the United States.

 The first talcum powder ovarian cancer lawsuit was brought – and won – against Johnson & Johnson in federal court in 2013.
 A lawyer representing the cosmetic giant admitted executives had known about the association between baby powder and ovarian cancer for years but did not deem the risk significant enough to require a product warning.
 Baby powder cancer lawsuits are just the most recent in a long list of product liability lawsuits resulting from Johnson & Johnson’s dangerous, defective and recalled products.
 Once a trusted household name, the company’s reputation has deteriorated due to problems with products such as Tylenol, Bausch & Lomb contact lenses, DePuy hip replacement parts, and now talcum powder, among others.